Splunk® Style Guide

 Noninclusive

-The end user must add lines of code to his or her app to enable it in Splunk Enterprise.
+The end user must add lines of code to his or her app for it to work in Splunk Enterprise.

 Sexist

-The end user must add lines of code to her app to enable it in Splunk Enterprise.
+The end user must add lines of code to her app for it to work in Splunk Enterprise.

 Sexist

-The end user must add lines of code to his app to enable it in Splunk Enterprise.
+The end user must add lines of code to his app for it to work in Splunk Enterprise.

 Personal pronouns